Table of Contents

 - Exhaust Other Options First — Before pursuing legal action, explore all other avenues of resolution.
 Legal proceedings should be your last resort.

-- Consider The Complexity — Understand that engaging in a legal dispute can be lengthy, intricate, time-consuming, and potentially involve substantial expenses.
+- Consider the Complexity — Understand that engaging in a legal dispute can be lengthy, intricate, time-consuming, and potentially involve substantial expenses.

 Establish Your Claim